imshuai/AlistAutoStrm/README.md

    Auto generate .strm file for EMBY or Jellyfin server use Alist API

 COMMANDS:
-   fresh-all        generate all strm files from alist server, whatever the file has been generated or not update           update strm file with choosed mode update-database  clean database and get all local strm files stored in database check            check if strm file is valid
+   fresh-all        (TODO) generate all strm files from alist server, whatever the file has been generated or not update           update strm file with choosed mode update-database  clean database and get all local strm files stored in database check            check if strm file is valid